Masquerade-Circus/schema-shield/README.md

 **`validationResult`**: Contains the following properties:

-- `data`: The validated (and potentially modified) data
+- `data`: The validated (and potentially modified) data.
-- `error`: A `ValidationError` instance if validation failed, otherwise null
+- `error`: A `ValidationError` instance if validation failed, otherwise null.
-- `valid`: true if validation was successful, otherwise false
+- `valid`: true if validation was successful, otherwise false.

 ## No Code Generation